oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 **Solution**:

-Grid states processed using Backbone.Router, and it can be easily disabled in the configuration by setting the `routerEnabled` option to ``false``.
+Grid states processed using Backbone.Router; it can be easily disabled in the configuration by setting the `routerEnabled` option to ``false``.

 Example: